petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 others can build on top of it."
 %}

-Even if the software isn't nicely generalized and modularized as its own _software product_ like an application or library, it's still much more useful to have something that works than something that does not.
+Even if the code isn't nicely generalized and modularized as its own _software product_ like an application or library, it's still much more useful to have something that works than something that does not.